Yosri-ctrl/wefastTest/README.md

 This project is a technical assignment, it run using Nodejs/express for the authentication and javascript and Html/CSS for the front end.

-Using the WebRTC librery, to establish a peer-to-peer connection between two pc.
+Using the WebRTC librery to establish a peer-to-peer connection between two pc.
 Sharing in a one way the full screen for the other user.

+Althought the authentication haven't been finished, it need some more work to do, in this example this is how it supposed to look like at the end.

 The user start by entring the CIN, name, passowrd and the birth date to register.